SoftInstigate/restheart-website/docs/mongodb-rest/relationships.md

 in its representation.**

 {: bs-callout.bs-callout-info}
 Declaring relationships adds the `_links` property to the documents only in the HAL representation format.
 This is not available in the default representation format.
-Add the query parameter `?rep=HAL` to display the `_links` property.
+Add the query parameters `?rep=HAL&hal=f` to display the `_links` property.

 ## The _rels_ collection metadata